How to Add Xdebug to the Official Docker WordPress Image

 If you made any changes to Dockerfile, you can rebuild the WordPress container and restart with the command:

-docker compose -f docker-compose.yml -f docker-compose.dev.yml down
+docker compose -f compose.yaml -f compose.dev.yaml down

 which will stop and remove the containers.